smussenden/data-science-in-tidyverse/02-A-TransformData.md

     ##
     ##     date

-Toy dataset to use, created manually with tibbles
+Toy dataset to use, created manually with a tibble

 ``` r
 pollution <- tibble(city=c("New York", "New York", "London", "London", "Beijing", "Beijing"),